cloud-annotations/elyra-classification-training/README.md

-# 1. Title: How to build a scalable open source (Trusted AI) Visual Recognition pipeline with Elyra, TensorFlow and Kubernetes
+# 1. Title: How to build a scalable open source (Trusted AI) Visual Recognition pipeline with Elyra/Jupyter Lab, TensorFlow, Kubeflow and Kubernetes